 As your speed is spent in the slide, you are going to stop and this way you will end up just standing on your stopped board!
 For the first few times you may need to do some kickturns so that you are able to maintain your balance.
 But make your goal to get to a point that you won’t need to do it at all.

 Bert slide: The bert slide is similar to apowered-up powerslide.
 In such a slide you crouch down and slide the board out.
 This trick is full of style.

-180 powerslides: it is rated to be the most difficult kind of powersliding but they are pretty sweet looking and are extreme fun to practice.
+180 powerslides: it is rated to be the most challenging kind of power sliding, but they are pretty sweet looking and are extremely fun to practice.
 These powerslides are executed just like the regular powerslide.
-The only difference is that the board spins 180 degrees instead of 90 degree.
-For this kind of powersliding you will need to give the tail of the board a push to keep it going.
+The only difference is that the board spins 180 degrees instead of 90 degrees.
+For this kind of powersliding, you will need to give the tail of the board a push to keep it going.

 So what are you waiting for just pick up your skateboard and follow the above mentioned instructions and get going.
 Make your unique style with powersliding and show the world that you have the ability to become a professional skater.